lucasmedeiros-mdx/CodeReview/README.md

 1. **DO** use *camelCasing* for parameter names (`ioStream`).
 1. **DO** group extension methods in a class suffixed with *Extensions*.
 1. **DO** post-fix asynchronous methods with `Async` or `TaskAsync`.
 The general convention for methods that return a `Task` or `Task<TResult>` is to post-fix them with `Async`.
+1. **DO** provide a meaningful and rich name to methods and classes.
+This can be tricky.
 1. **DO NOT** use abbreviations.
 For example, use `OnButtonClick` instead of `OnBtnClick`.

 ### Design Guidelines